-Source [ < Old French sourse < Latin surgere (to rise (from), surge)] Where it comes from.
-The Latin word gives a picture of spring water rising up from the ground.
+Source [ < Old French sourse < Latin surgere (to rise (from), surge)] A source means 'where it comes from'.
+The original Latin verb surgere gives a picture of spring water rising up from the ground.

-There are other words whose definitions are in some way connected to viewing Scripture as 'source':
+There are synonyms whose definitions are in some way connected to viewing Scripture as 'source':

 wellspring or wellhead (a source of water for an active stream, well, or spring.)